0xdbe/0xdbe.github.io/_posts/2022-10-23-GitHub-HowToEnableCodeScanningWithSemgrep.md

 New findings are published and fixed findings are automatically closed.
 Pretty cool feature!

-> ``Code Scanning alerts`` is free for public repository but organizations must subscribe to ``GitHub Advanced Security``, a very expensive add-ons.
+> ``Code Scanning alerts`` is free for public repositories but organisations must subscribe to ``GitHub Advanced Security`` which is a very expensive add-on.
-> If you don't have this option, you can use another security dashboard like Defect Dojo.
+> If you don't have this option, and you don’t want to subscribe, you can use another security dashboard like Defect Dojo.

-The first workflow is now operational and you have probably a lot of findings in your ``Code Scanning Alerts`` dashboard.
+... and it’s that simple.
+The first workflow is now operational!

+Now, you’ll probably discover that you have a lot of findings in your ``Code Scanning Alerts`` dashboard.
-We know that it will not be possible to fix all findings immediately.
+We know that it will not be possible to fix all of them immediately.
-Fixing it probably needs several weeks of work.
+Fixing those will probably need several weeks of work.
 That is why this workflow can't block the software pipeline.
 However, thanks to this workflow, you can follow your progress because, each week, fixed alerts are automatically closed.

-In waiting, you can block all *Pull Requests* which could add new findings.
+While waiting for these corrections, you can block all *Pull Requests* which could add new findings.
-For that, we can write a second workflow to run a differential scan in order to report only findings in a Pull Request.
+For that, we can write a second workflow to run a differential scan in order to report only findings in the Pull Requests.

 ## Differential scan

-The second workflow is dedicated to analyze Pull Requests.
+The second workflow is dedicated to analyse Pull Requests.

 To create this workflow, paste the following content in ``.github/workflows/semgrep-diff.yaml``: